Old Irish grammar: Relative clauses and subordination

 Relative clauses and various other subordinate clauses in Old Irish are indicated via multiple mutually exclusive strategies.
 No relative pronouns are used, instead favoring mutations of verbs.
 The modified noun always precedes the verb beginning its associated relative clause.

 A leniting relative clause, with the preceding noun serving as its subject, lenites the initial consonant of a deuterotonic form of a verb, inflected appropriately for person and number.
-If no such form deuterotonic form already exists (such as if a verb is simplex), the dummy particle no is used with the simplex's conjunct forms to create the deuterotonic form.
+If no such deuterotonic form already exists (such as if a verb is simplex), the dummy particle no is used with the simplex's conjunct forms to create the deuterotonic form.
 For example, Do·cer in fer ("the man fell") could make a relative phrase in fer do·cher ("the man who fell") by placing the subject in fer ("man") in front of the verb and leniting the initial stressed consonant of the verb do·cer ("fell").

 If the object is the antecedent of the relative clause, lenition is not necessary.

 Simplex verbs in the third person, first person plural, and in the passive have special relative forms.
 For instance, from Caraid in fer mo fiair "the man loves my sister" can be made a relative clause In fer caras mo fiair "the man who loves my sister".
 Unlike the leniting relative construction, the antecedent can always be either the subject or the object of the relative verb, so that there could also be In fer caras mo fiur "the man my sister loves".

 Several conjunctions and constructions cause the insertion of a nasal mutation into a following subordinate clause.
 These phenomena are known as nasalizing relative clauses.
 These clauses occur, non-exhaustively, when: